RepubblicaTech/rtos/README.md

 You will not be able to build the kernel using the C compiler on the host machine (`gcc` or `clang`).
 To compile it you will need a cross-compiler that targets the x86_64 platform.

-Below are two ways of installing a cross-compiler
+Below are two ways of installing a cross-compiler:

 #### Prebuilt binaries